14 SIBO Symptoms Explained + What to do About Them

 Digestive enzymes can assist pancreatic enzymes in the breakdown of food products and reduce the "digestive load" that your body must take care of with meals.

-In addition, another approach to reduce this digestive load is to mechanically break down your food prior to ingestion.
+In addition, another approach to reducing this digestive load is to mechanically break down your food prior to ingestion.

 You can do this with juicing or by blending your food prior to consumption.